AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-12-09-numerical-integration-error-analysis-with-step-by-step-explanations.md

 Here's what the midpoint rule looks like graphically:

-{% include posts/picture.html img="midpoint" ext="PNG" alt="Numerical integration using the midpoint rule." %}
+{% include posts/picture.html img="midpoint" ext="PNG" alt="Numerical integration using the midpoint rule." shadow=false %}

 Since we don't know what $$f(x)$$ actually is, we'll approximate the function using a Taylor series expansion centered at $$m$$: